serans/bt-intervalometer/README.md

   * Bluetooth interface.

 Parts:
   * arduino: Contains the Arduino firmware.
-Requires _Servo_ and _TimerOne_ libraries.
+Requires _TimerOne_ library (_Servo_ optional).
+  * (In development) android: Android app which communitaces via bluetooth with the arduino and acts as an interface between the user and the intervalometer.